elizg/JavaScript-Algorithms/README.md

 # JavaScript-Algorithms
-Beginner JavaScript Algorithms & Data Structures
+Beginner JavaScript Algorithms & Data Structures.

+Learning logic and syntax for JS algorithms, learning by doing.

-Learning arrow function syntax
+Planning to add arrow function syntax for each function as I progress.